An official website of the United States government

 A communication reflector, owned by Cascade Utilities, is no longer is use and needs to be removed from National Forest System lands.
 The microwave dish is 20 feet by 24 feet in size and weighs 9,170 pounds.
 Once removed, the site would be restored.

-There is a need to rehabilitate Clear Branch Dam to meet current dam safety and environmental compliance standards in order to continue to provide a clean dependable water supply for the Upper Hood River valley.
+There is a need to remediate Clear Branch Dam to meet current dam safety and environmental compliance standards in order to continue to provide a clean dependable water supply for the Upper Hood River valley.
 More info at: clearbranchdam.com.

 The Bureau of Land Management (BLM) received nominations of National Forest System lands to be considered for a future, competitive geothermal lease sale.
 The Forest Service is considering whether to consent to the BLM to lease these lands.